apache/predictionio/docs/manual/source/evaluation/paramtuning.html.md

 ### Implement Data Generation Method in DataSource

-In MyClassification/src/main/scala/***DataSource.scala***, the method `readEval` reads, and selects, data from datastore and returns a sequence of (training, validation) data.
+In MyClassification/src/main/scala/***DataSource.scala***, the method `readEval` reads and selects data from datastore and returns a sequence of (training, validation) data.

 ```scala